don-Done/GrandWizardTournamentGithub/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under Creative Commons Attribution-NonCommercial 4.0 International License - see the [LICENSE.md](LICENSE.md) file for details.

 ## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.